 7.3.3.
-The Contract Administrative Agent may issue a verbal Work Directive only in extraordinary emergencies which shall be followed up with a written Work Directive within five
+The Contract Administrative Agent may issue a verbal Work Directive only in

 (5) business days.
-The written document serves to ensure that the contractor is acknowledging the action that is being taken in the Work Directive and that they agree upon a price.
-Regardless of the impact, the Contract Administrative Agent shall negotiate a change order with the Contractor in follow-up to the work directive change.
+The written document serves to ensure that the contractor is approved contract, the Contract Administrative Agent will process a change order.
+If the